sinicization/postman-docs/legacy-documentation/v5/postman/collection_runs/command_line_integration_with_newman.md

 $ newman run mycollection.json --reporters cli,json --reporter-json-export outputfile.json
 ```

-**Note:** Newman allows you to use all [libraries and objects](https://learning.postman.com/docs/postman/scripts/postman_sandbox/) that Postman supports to run tests and pre-request scripts.
+**注意:** Newman allows you to use all [libraries and objects](https://learning.postman.com/docs/postman/scripts/postman_sandbox/) that Postman supports to run tests and pre-request scripts.

 ### File uploads